 A: I am sure we are all going to encounter clients who have a need for daily help with managing pain (and inflammation) while we are helping them to get rid of the root cause.
 Unfortunately, we have an unspoken cultural assumption that these over-the-counter medications are safe enough to take daily without pause.
 It’s important to make our clients aware, however, that all these drugs are synthetic, foreign substances that the body must process and detoxify.
 The entire class of NSAIDs (non-steroidal anti-inflammatory drugs) does some damage in exchange for short-term relief, whether it is in the gastrointestinal tract (as is the case with aspirin, ibuprofen (e.g. Advil), and naproxen (e.g. Aleve)) or in the liver (as is the case with acetominophen (e.g. Tylenol) – even at regular dosage levels for just 2 weeks, liver enzymes are elevated in over one-third of patients).
 If you want a simple tool to explain the differences in ibuprofen and acetaminophen, this article is well-written and easy to follow, a good one to share with clients.

 More importantly, however, I do think there are natural alternatives without all the side effects of NSAIDs.
-In my practice, I frequently recommend curcumin.
+In my practice, I frequently recommend curcumin (an excellent clinical overview here).
 An ancient spice, turmeric is the bright gold ingredient found in many asian dishes, ubiquitous in curries.
-If you’ve cooked with it, you’ve experienced the permanent yellow stain it gives anything plastic or wood.
-Curcumin is a polyphenol and the component of turmeric responsible for its rich color.
+If you’ve cooked with it, you’ve experienced the permanent yellow stain it gives anything plastic or wooden.
+Excessive intake of whole herb turmeric might increase the risk of kidney stones due to its high content of oxalates.
+However, in pursuit of temporary pain relief, we can focus instead on curcumin, a polyphenol component of turmeric responsible for its rich color.
 It has been used in natural healing for millennia, especially in India and Ayurvedic medicine.
 Curcumin has been studied extensively and found to be a powerful antioxidant, antimicrobial, brain protectant, detoxification agent, and anti-inflammatory.
-It reduces pain in the body using a similar inflammatory molecule “quenching” that is found in NSAID medications – but with only positive side effects.
-Research in the past decade has even focused highly on its anti-cancer properties when used at high doses (8g/day).
-The best part is that it’s extremely safe.
+It reduces pain in the body using a similar inflammatory molecule “quenching” that is found in NSAID medications – but without the potential gut-damaging risks.
 My clients have used curcumin to reduce inflammation from arthritis, lower back pain, tennis elbow, joint replacement, cancer, infections, auto-immune diseases (e.g. multiple sclerosis), Crohns disease, Alzheimers, diabetes, and depression.
-Even if your clients struggle with just occasional achiness after a rough week or an aggressive workout, curcumin is a great choice.
+Even if your clients struggle with just occasional achiness after a rough week or an aggressive workout, curcumin can be quite helpful.

 But there’s a catch.
 Not all herb products are the same.
 To be effective, extracts must be pure and potent.
 Curcumin is also notorious for being poorly absorbed in the blood stream, with 40-85% of dosage being passed through the GI tract unabsorbed.
 To ensure maximum efficacy, I recommend a specific formulation of curcumin that is a phytosome.
 That is, the curcumin is bound to a lipid (fat) molecule.
 This allows it to be absorbed into our lymph system for greater distribution to our body-wide blood supply.
 This phytosome is called Meriva, and research shows that the bio-availability of Meriva is about 10 times that of plain curcumin (e.g 500mg dose of Meriva can be as as effective as more than 4000mg of typical curcumin).
 Note that Meriva is a trade name and not a brand name, so you find it sold under many brands.
 The founding company is Thorne (which sells Meriva without any binders).